JacekMoryto/testing-project-no.-3/README.md

 # testing-project-no.-3

-Cypress automation testing of E-commerce web application covering some of the most important areas from the business point of view.
+Cypress automation testing as part of current learning.

+Partially covering some of the most important areas from the business point of view of E-commerce web application.

 1. Sign-Up form
 2. Login form